Secure Accommodation Policy

 Where the complaint is in respect of a decision to apply for an order, the complainant should be advised that the correct procedures are to contest the decision in court.
 The complainant should be encouraged to seek independent legal advice.

-NB - No Court shall make an order in respect of a child who is not legally represented in that Court unless having been informed of their right to apply for legal aid and having the opportunity of doing so, he/she has refused.
+N.B.
+No Court shall make an order in respect of a child who is not legally represented in that Court unless having been informed of their right to apply for legal aid and having the opportunity of doing so, he/she has refused.

 Where approval is given for an application to proceed a placement plan should be drawn up which takes account of the anticipated duration and arrangements for bringing it to an end.

-The Panel will:
+The Panel will consider:

-If an Order is not made within that timescale, (for example, because there was no Secure bed available, child was missing etc.), then, if Secure Accommodation seems still to be appropriate, a further Secure Panel must be held in order to consider the current information.
+If the Panel agree that it is appropriate for a Secure Order to be sought, such action must be effected within seven days of the Panel decision being made.If an Order is not made within that timescale, (for example, because there was no Secure bed available, child was missing etc.), then, if Secure Accommodation seems still to be appropriate, a further Secure Panel must be held in order to consider the current information

 In non-criminal proceedings the maximum duration for which a court can authorise the use of secure accommodation is 3 months.
 Following such an order, further orders, not exceeding 6 months may be made.

 In non-criminal proceedings application should be made to a Family Court.

 In non-criminal proceedings as soon as a secure panel has agreed that an application for a secure order should be made, the Legal Services team should be contacted to make an application to the relevant Court Office to list the case for a hearing.